 Each individual tube is pressurized, usually between 90 – 100 psi, and evaluated for a predetermined time frame based on the specifics of the system.
 If a pressure loss is indicated two additional qualifying inspections are conducted prior to the tube being permanently plugged.
 All tubes that are identified as leaking are noted, photographed, and entered into the electronic report.

-AES conducts several Boiler Duct Inspection a year identifying sources of leakage that are compromising the unit’s efficiency.
-Obtaining a sample from the systems discharge AES then applies helium to the duct work, expansion joints, manways and all other components under vacuum.
+AES conducts several Boiler Duct Inspections a year identifying sources of leakage that are compromising the unit’s efficiency.
+After obtaining a sample from the systems discharge AES applies helium to the duct work, expansion joints, manways and all other components under vacuum.

-The benefits of the inspection include; reducing the potential for elevated load on the ID fans, it reduces the temperature of the SCR’s and assists in maintaining an efficient boiler.
+The benefits of the inspection include: reducing the potential for elevated load on the ID fans, reducing the temperature of the SCR’s, and assisting in maintaining an efficient boiler.

 AES provides a crew with a boroscope capable of capturing images and video of spaces not accessible to man.
 Our boroscope is capable of looking inside piping, heater chambers, and other tight areas to conduct visual inspections and assess the need for maintenance or other corrective actions.

 AES crews have also been deployed for the specific purpose of evaluating the internals of critical systems for foreign material that could damage a system during start-up and/or operation.
 The removal of foreign material prior to start-up can save the facility millions of dollars.
 A complete report of the procedure conducted on the specific system, findings, photographs, and video are all compiled in a final report.
 The report allows the customer to assess their system so outage planning and proper repairs can be made efficiently.